ssharma2712/DrPhylo/README.md

 ```

---response          : Requires a text file containiang user defined hypothesis.
-It has two columns which are tab separeted where the first column contains species names and the second column conatins reposne value for the species (+1/-1).
-A memeber species in the clade receives +1 and -1 otherwise.
+--response          : Requires a text file containing a user-defined hypothesis.
+It has two columns, which are tab-separated.
+The first column contains species names, and the second column contains the response value for the species
+                      (+1/-1).
+A member species in the clade receives +1 and -1 otherwise.
 This hypothesis is unconstrained by the tree structure.
-It is highly recommened that the number of species within the clade of interest (+1) is equal to the number of species outside the clade.
+It is highly recommended that the number of species within the clade of interest (+1)
-                        The hypothesis can also be specified with a separate hypothesis file provided using the --response parameter.
+                      is equal to the number of species outside the clade.
+The hypothesis can also be specified using a separte text file provided using the --response parameter.

 *--lambda1 (or -z)   : The site sparsity parameter that ranges from 0 to 1, and default is 0.1 when not specified.
 It is required for building a single clade model.